Use storage plans

 If you use the DMS console in simple mode, move the pointer over the 2023-01-28_15-57-17.png icon in the upper-left corner of the DMS console and choose All Features > Security and disaster recovery (DBS) > Data Disaster Recovery (DBS) > Disaster Recovery Management.

-4. Find the storage plan and click Details in the Actions column.
+4. On the Storage Plans page, find the resource plan that you want to check and click Details in the Actions column.